oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 ```

 The global memory access of the kernel is distributed as follows
-- `p[j]`: buffer location is not inferrable.
-So the compiler will generate `COLS` Load units connected to buffer location 1 and `COLS` Load units connected to buffer location 2, because of the loop unroll.
+- `p[j]`: buffer location is ambiguous because `p` is simply a `float *` without any annotations telling the compiler which buffer locations it should be assigned to.
+So the compiler will generate load units connected to buffer location 1 **and** load units connected to buffer location 2.
+This is illustrated in the FPGA report, see [Read the Reports](#read-the-reports) below for more details.
-- `in_vec[j]`: located in buffer location 2.
-The compiler will generate `COLS` Load units because of the loop unroll.
+- `in_vec[j]`: The compiler knows this accesses buffer location 2 because `in_vec` is an annotated kernel argument.
-- `out_vec[j]`: located in buffer location 1.
-The compiler will generate 1 Store unit.
+- `out_vec[j]`: The compiler knows this accesses buffer location 1 because `out_vec` is an annotated kernel argument.

 ### Use `annotated_ptr` to constrain the memory access
-You can provide the buffer location information of `p` to the compiler by using `annotated_ptr`, and then use the annotated_ptr local variable in the dot-product computation
+You can provide the buffer location information of `p` to the compiler by wrapping it in an `annotated_ptr`, and then use the `annotated_ptr` local variable in the dot-product computation
 ```c++
 annotated_ptr<float, decltype(properties{buffer_location<1>})> mat{p};